dkachele/dkachele/README.md

 Doing work without understanding "Why are we doing it & why now."

 Wasting time.
-(Do **not** read that as R+D or failures are a waste.)
+(Do **not** read that as R&D or failures are a waste.)

 Not investing time to improve your skills, both professional and directly related to your role.

-I have little tolerance for indifference and pessimism, even tho I joke about them.
+I have little tolerance for indifference and pessimism, even though I joke about them.

 ## Meetings